-The ASSP Arizona Chapter utilizes a process for matching ASSP members (students, recently graduated, and professionals) to more seasoned professional members for career advice.
+The ASSP Arizona Chapter utilizes a process for matching ASSP members (current students, recently graduated student, and new professionals) to more seasoned professional members for career advice.

 What is Mentoring?

 Mentoring is a systematic process that connects two people together for the purpose of assisting the mentee (the person being mentored) with a mentor individual.
 The mentor will be available to listen, discuss and offer advice to the mentee for professional development, in this case within our safety profession.

 Anyone!
 That is, anyone interested in advancing their career.
 AZ ASSP Chapter focuses on all members and is particularly motivated to match new safety, health and environmental (SH&E) professionals with experienced SH&E professionals.
 So if you can answer yes to any of the questions below, we can help you.

 - Are you working toward any professional certification?